nseyf/hitman-randomizer/README.md

 # hitman-randomizer

-A React app designed to replicate the functionality of "Mexico Rules", an idea from [this](https://www.youtube.com/watch?v=ZUkOPrbj0yA) Giant Bomb video.
+A React app designed to replicate the functionality of "Mexico Rules", an idea from [this](https://www.youtube.com/watch?v=ZUkOPrbj0yA) video from gaming website Giant Bomb.

 Allows a user to randomize win conditions for missions in HITMAN (2016).
+Images were taken from the HITMAN fan wiki.

 Built with React, React Router and Lodash.